-New York is only 6 hour drive from Montreal and when I feel I need extra inspiration for my photography I simply drive down south for day or two.
+New York is only a 6-hour drive from Montreal and when I feel I need extra inspiration for my photography I simply drive down south for a day or two.

 I took this photo last summer in New York when I stayed not far from Staten Island.
-The Staten Island is not exactly the spectacular location with the regards to photography, but it gives you the unique opportunity to use Staten Island Ferry when visiting Manhattan.
-During my short stay I got to ride Staten Island Ferry to Manhattan and back 14 times.
+Staten Island is not exactly a spectacular location with regards to photography, but it gives you the unique opportunity to use Staten Island Ferry when visiting Manhattan.
+During my short stay, I got to ride Staten Island Ferry to Manhattan and back 14 times.

 Only when I was ready to start shooting I realized how complex it was to execute my vision.

 I was on the boat that was moving fast and it was fairly shaky, so using a tripod was out of the question.
 It also meant that I had to keep the shutter speed at least around 1/400 to avoid blurry photos.